-Why experts advise against Bitcoin as a corporate investment Real Estate Valuation is a process by which the value of a property is determined.
+Real estate valuation is a process used to determine the value of a property.
 This value can be important for various purposes, such as buying or selling a property, granting loans, or insurance.
 The valuation of commercial real estate refers to the appraisal of properties used for commercial purposes, such as office buildings, retail spaces, or industrial facilities.

 Commercial properties generally have a higher value than residential properties when looking at the price per square meter.
 Therefore, it is important to accurately determine the value of a commercial property to be able to make an informed decision, for example, for a purchase or sale.

-• Real Estate Valuation for commercial properties is the determination of the market value of commercial properties.
+- Real estate appraisal for commercial real estate is the determination of the market value of commercial real estate.

-• The capitalized earnings value is an important factor in the property valuation of commercial real estate.
+- The income value is an important factor in the real estate appraisal of commercial real estate.

-• Factors such as location, condition, and rental income influence the capitalized earnings value.
+- Factors such as location, condition, and rental income influence the income value.

-• The factor is a valuation measure that reconciles the capitalized earnings value with the land value.
+- The factor is a valuation measure that reconciles the income value with the land value.

-• The return is an important indicator in the property valuation of commercial real estate.
+- The return is an important indicator in the real estate appraisal of commercial real estate.

-The yield value is an important key figure in the valuation of commercial real estate.
+The yield value is an important metric in the valuation of commercial real estate.
 It indicates how much income a property can generate and thus forms the basis for calculating the value of a commercial property.

 The yield value is calculated based on various factors, such as rental income, operating costs, and the expected return.
 The higher the yield value of a property, the higher its market value generally is.